Order of Visit: High Point #13

 From there, it was just another easy mile north to the observation deck above Lake Marcia (which, coincidentally is pronounced mar-SEE-ah, not marsh-a).
 This raised platform also provides great views to the north of the Veteran’s Memorial tower that sits upon the NJ’s highest natural point.

-Once I crossed Monument Road (the paved road leading to the summit’s parking lot), there were more obvious trail markers directing people where to go.
-The trek up to the top was pretty easy, with just a moderate incline from here.
+After crossing over Monument Road (the paved road leading to the summit’s parking lot), the trail markers directing people to the summit became more obvious.
+Overall, the trek up to the top of New Jersey was pretty easy, with just a moderate incline.

-The monument itself is a 200-foot tall obelisk built in the late 1920s with view of the surrounding mountains.
-I didn’t climb to the top of the tower that day during my brief pit stop though.
-I just took a few quick photos and returned to the shade of the AT on my journey north.
+The monument itself is a 200-foot-tall obelisk built in the late 1920s with views of the surrounding mountains.
+I didn’t climb to the top of the tower that day during my brief pit stop, though.
+I just took a few quick photos and returned to the shade of the Appalachian Trail to continue my journey north to Maine.

 Details